edekeijzer/foscam2mqtt/README.md

 If you want the server to auto-configure your Foscam device, please make sure you can reach the device: ```http://10.0.0.2:88/cgi-bin/CGIProxy.fcgi?usr=mqtt&pwd=supersecret&cmd=getDevInfo``` Also make sure you can reach the webhook: ```http://10.10.0.1:5000/``` should show something like: *1970-01-01T13:37:59Z ERROR - no action specified*

+## Known issues
+- Alerting to URLs should already be enabled for this to work.
+Automating this is on the to do list below.
+- Switch states are only retrieved at startup.
+If you change image settings or volume through the app, this will not be reflected in MQTT/HA.

 ## To do

-- [ ] Build and publish to a Docker repository
+- [x] Build and publish to a Docker repository
+- [ ] Check/adjust if alerting to URL is enabled in Foscam device
+- [ ] Poll for device settings periodically
 - [ ] Add more settings (in order of appearance)
-  - [ ] Reboot button
+  - [x] Reboot button
+  - [x] Mirror/flip screen
+  - [x] Status LED
   - [ ] Night mode (on/off/auto)
   - [ ] Speaker volume (if anybody has a clue about the CGI cmd, please let me know!)
   - [ ] Sensitivity for detection options
-  - [ ] Status LED
-  - [ ] Mirror screen
-  - [ ] Check/adjust if alerting to URL is enabled in Foscam device
 - [ ] Send detected faces to Deepstack